SkyzoNams/multi-sig-wallet-contract/README.md

+## Project

+A Solidity smart contract design and implement a secure multi-signature wallet contract

 ## The assessment

-- Design and implement a secure multi-sig wallet contract:
 - Define the number of signatories required to execute a transaction (e.g. 2 out of 3).
 - Define the list of signatories and their addresses.
 - Implement the functionality to add/remove signatures.